Skip to main content

 • A homeless service agency,

-• A lawyer licensed in Illinois,
+• A lawyer Someone who represents clients in courts or who gives legal advice licensed in Illinois,

 • A public school homeless liaison, school social worker, or